ansys/pyoptislang/doc/source/user_guide/design_evaluation.rst

 .. note::

     optiSLang retains only the last evaluated design at the project root system.
-    Thus, if results of previous designs are required for further usage, they must be stored locally.
-For example, results can be stored as an instance of :class:`Design() <ansys.optislang.core.project_parametric.Design>` class.
+    If results of previous designs are required for later usage, you must store them locally.
+For example, you can store results as an instance of the :class:`Design() <ansys.optislang.core.project_parametric.Design>` class.

 Finally, when you are done using this :class:`Optislang() <ansys.optislang.core.optislang.Optislang>` instance, use the :func:`dispose() <ansys.optislang.core.optislang.Optislang.dispose>` method